NuTufts/json/README.md

 * [LArLite](https://github.com/larlight/larlite): Lite-Framework for LArSoft
 * LArSoft: The Liquid Argon Community's central framework.

-To start the parser extends the JSON standard to
+To start (i.e. currently implemented) the parser extends the JSON standard to

 * not require quotes (`""`) around keys in the JSON file
 * to use a newline `\n` character as the value separator for items within a JSON event.